chuckkeeton/gravpy/README.md

 * SciPy
 * NumPy
-* matplotlib
+* matplotlib.pyplot
 * numexpr
-* pycallgraph (this library can be excluded if you are not interested in seeing runtimes, make sure to comment out the relevant lines in `example_run.py`)
+* pycallgraph (this library can be excluded if you are not interested in seeing runtimes in the demo, make sure to comment out the relevant lines in `demos/example_run.py`)

+For the fortran files, you will need [CUBPACK](http://people.sc.fsu.edu/~jburkardt/f_src/cubpack/cubpack.html) for the integrals.
+At this point of the project, this library is not bundled with this code.
+You must also compile the fortran files yourself, use the `makecommand` files in the folder for an example on how to compile the code.

 #Images
 ##SIE